j-hw-wong/SWEPT/catalogue_sim/README.md

 The catalogue simulation is executed by running ```run_cat_sim.sh``` in bash.

 To set up the simulation we need to define the survey parameters in set_variables_cat.ini config file, and direct the pipeline path in run_cat_sim.sh.
 The simulated catalogues will be saved on disk in a location specified in the config file.
-Specifically, in set_variables_cat.ini:
+The config file contains detailed information on setup parameters, but to note specifically, in set_variables_cat.ini:

 - Change the ```PIPELINE_DIR``` to the root directory where the package is installed, i.e.
 ```PIPELINE_DIR=/path-in-system/SWEPT/```